Today's Articles

 On this date in 1926, Mervyn M. Dymally, a Black educator and politician, was born.

-Born in Cedros, Trinidad, in the British West Indies, Dymally attended Cedros Government School in Trinidad and St. Benedict and Naparima secondary schools in San Fernando, Trinidad.
-In 1946 he arrived in the United States to study at Lincoln University in Jefferson City, MO.
+Born in Cedros, Trinidad, in the British West Indies, Dymally attended Cedros Government School in Trinidad and St. Benedict and Naparima Secondary Schools in San Fernando, Trinidad.
+In 1946, he arrived in the United States to study at Lincoln University in Jefferson City, MO.
 He earned a B.A. degree in education from California State University, Los Angeles (UCLA), in 1954.
 In 1956, he began a career as a teacher of exceptional children in Los Angeles.

-In 1974 he was elected lieutenant governor of California and headed the State Commission for Economic Development and the Commission of the Californias.
+In 1974, he was elected lieutenant governor of California and headed the State Commission for Economic Development and the Commission of the Californias.
 He was an unsuccessful candidate for reelection in 1978, the same year he received a Ph.D. in human behavior from the United States International University in San Diego.

 Dymally defeated Representative Charles H. Wilson and three other candidates in the June 1980 primary in California's 31st Congressional District and was decisively elected in November.
 He served on the House Foreign Affairs Committee, chairing its Subcommittee on International Operations.

 He also served on the Post Office and Civil Service Committee and the District of Columbia Committee, chairing its Subcommittee on Judiciary and Education.
 From 1987 until 1989, he was chairman of the Congressional Black Caucus.
-Dymally has sponsored legislation advocating the causes of many human rights groups and has devoted particular attention to United States policies toward and assistance levels for African and Caribbean nations.
+Dymally has sponsored legislation advocating the causes of many human rights groups and has devoted particular attention to United States policies toward assistance levels for African and Caribbean nations.

 To Become a Political Scientist